Ecuador - Covenant Partners in Jesus’ Kingdom

 The Evangelical Covenant Church of Ecuador (Iglesia Pacto Evangelica del Ecuador, or IPEE) has invited the Evangelical Covenant Church of Canada (ECCC) to partner with them to build up the body of Christ in a global way.

 For several years Andy and Jenell Pluim, former Covenant missionaries to Ecuador, have lead an ECCC mission trip to Ecuador.
 In recent years we’ve been serving Sumaco, a small village in the eastern jungle to support that community after surviving a devastating earthquake and encourage them in agricultural development and children’s ministry.
-The next trip, in 2016, will be directed by Natasha Westerhoud and Arden Gustafson.
+The next trip, in 2018, will be directed by Natasha Westerhoud.

 By partnering together, Canadian Covenanters have the opportunity to send service teams on a regular basis to many different communities in Ecuador to: